Boussau/boussau.github.io/tutorials/TP7_RelaxedClock/index.md

 {% section Introduction %}

 Thus far, the phylogenetic analyses have been conducted in an undated context: the tree was not ultrametric (i.e. was not a dated tree).
-Instead, the branch lengths were measured directly in expected number of substitutions per site (i.e. sequence divergence, not absolute nor even relative time).
+Instead, the branch lengths were measured directly in expected numbers of substitutions per site (i.e. sequence divergence, not absolute nor even relative time).

 In this tutorial, we will do dated analyses.
-On the other hand, we will not use fossil calibrations (which introduces some complications).
+However, we will not use fossil calibrations (which introduce some complications).
 As a result, the dates will be relative (by definition, the age of the root is equal to 1, and all other dates are thus between 0 and 1).
 We will explore three alternative clock models:
 - a strict molecular clock
 - a non auto-correlated clock: each branch has an independent rate
 - an auto-correlated clock: the substitution rate on a branch tends to be similar to the rate of the neighbouring branches

 All analyses will be done under a fixed tree topology.
 This topology has been estimated by using an undated model, such as seen during the previous tutorials.

-We will work on a dataset (file names `prim4fold.nex`) with 58 primates species, plus 2 Dermopterans and a Scandentia (Tupaia), which will be our outgroup.
+We will work on a dataset (file name `prim4fold.nex`) with 58 primates species, plus 2 Dermopterans and a Scandentia (Tupaia), which will be our outgroup.
 The dataset is adapted from Perelman et al (2011, PLoS Genetics, 7:e1001342, A Molecular Phylogeny of Primates).
 Here, we use only the 4-fold degenerate third coding positions (1730 aligned nucleotide positions).

 {% section Strict clock model %}

 To start the tutorial, we give a script (`prim_clock.rev`), which implements the strict clock model.
 The script is set up as follows.

 We first read the nucleotide sequence alignment and get the taxon set and the number of species and the number of branches.
 ```
 data <- readDiscreteCharacterData("data/prim4fold.nex")